How To Block Dht In Scalp

 Genetic Predisposition

 Genetics play a significant role in determining whether someone will experience DHT-related hair loss.
-If you have a family history of baldness, you're more likely to be sensitive to the effects of DHT.
+Now, if you have a family history of baldness, you're more likely to be sensitive to the effects of DHT.
 This sensitivity is determined by the genes that control the androgen receptors in your hair follicles.
 Some people inherit receptors that are more easily activated by DHT, making them more prone to hair loss.

 It's essential to recognize that DHT is not the sole cause of hair loss; other factors such as age, overall health, diet, and stress can also contribute.
-However, for individuals with a genetic predisposition, DHT is a primary driver of hair follicle miniaturization.
+Still, for individuals with a genetic predisposition, DHT is a primary driver of hair follicle miniaturization.

 DHT in Men vs. Women